Abimael Guzmán: Trials and imprisonment

-Guzmán was tried by a court of hooded military judges under provisions of articles 15 and 16 of Law 25475 adopted by Fujimori's government in May 1992 after April's constitutional crisis.
+Guzmán was tried by a military tribunal under provisions of articles 15 and 16 of Law 25475 adopted by Fujimori's government in May 1992.
+The identities of the judges were kept secret to Guzmán and the press, and proceedings were held in secret.
 After a three-day trial, Guzmán was sentenced to life imprisonment and incarcerated at the naval base on the island of San Lorenzo off the coast of Lima.

 Subsequently, he was said to have negotiated with a presidential advisor at the time, Vladimiro Montesinos, in order to receive some benefits in exchange for helping the Peruvian government put an end to the Shining Path's militant activities.
 Guzmán appeared several times on Peruvian television and on 1 October 1993, he publicly declared "peace" with the Peruvian government.
 This declaration split the Shining Path and raised questions about the organization's future.
 About 6,000 guerrillas within the party accepted it as a sign of defeat and surrendered.

 Guzmán's re-trial began on 5 November 2004.
 The international press was held in a sound-proof chamber and all media was banned from observing the trial after the Shining Path cadre turned their backs on the judges and delivered a revolutionary salute to the media gallery.
 The only words Guzmán spoke in the presence of the international press were "Long live the Communist Party of Peru!
 Glory to Marxism–Leninism–Maoism!
 Glory to the Peruvian people!
 Long live the heroes of the people's war!"
 After he made this statement, the courtroom microphones were silenced and the press was unable to hear any of the proceedings that followed.
 When the trial resumed on 12 November, no reporters were allowed to observe the proceedings.
 Eventually two of the judges recused themselves and the trial ended in chaos.
 Guzmán's third trial began in September 2005 and was opened and closed amid a media blackout.
 No reporters were allowed to attend.